 Meanwhile, if you’re using an antibiotic eye ointment, be aware that it can temporarily blur your vision.
 If it does, avoid driving immediately after applying your ointment.

-People whose blepharitis doesn ’t improve with regular eye cleaning and topical antibiotics or those who also have rosacea may be advised to take a course of antibiotic tablets.
-According to the NHS, you may need to take antibiotic tablets for anything from four weeks to three months.
-Antibiotic tablets may not be suitable for women who are pregnant or breast feeding.
+People whose blepharitis does not improve with regular eye cleaning and topical antibiotics or those who also have rosacea may be advised to take a course of antibiotic tablets.
+You may need to take antibiotic tablets for three months or sometimes for longer.
+Some antibiotic tablets may not be suitable for women who are pregnant or breast feeding.

 Steroid eye drops